QUIT SMOKING FAST AND EASY WITH HYPNOSIS

 Among stop-smoking procedures there are countless methods, programs, substitute products, pills, chewing gums, self-help tapes and books, etc. Many are designed to help build up the personal power to resist or overcome the habit.

 Hypnotherapy does not work at achieving the strength to resist.
 It is designed to eliminate the desire.
 Instead of giving up something that a person enjoys (a sacrifice), the individual’s goal is to be rid of something that isn’t wanted – a much more agreeable position psychologically.
+So, even though you may consciously want to quit, your subconscious mind will still try to run the "smoke the cigarette program" by sending you cravings after meals, and other times that you normally would smoke.
+Hypnosis is the only Program that gets into the subconscious mind and 'Change The Program' to a healthier new program that we decide on together at your first session.

 Reasons for Smoking